deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

 [![View on GitHub](https://img.shields.io/badge/Jupyter-Open_Notebook-green?logo=Jupyter)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)
 [![View on GitHub](https://img.shields.io/badge/Database-View_Database-blueviolet?logo=Microsoft%20Excel)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)

-This is an analysis of predicting cancer chances in the patients considering different parameters of the human cells.
+<span style="font-family:Segoe UI; font-size:1;">This is an analysis of predicting cancer chances in the patients considering different parameters of the human cells.
 The project contains detailed EDA of the dataset taken and the prediction is done by using Logistic Regression and KNN Algorithms.
-Classification Report with Accuracy and F1 score are also analysed with using these algorithms.
+Classification Report with Accuracy and F1 score are also analysed with using these algorithms.</span>

 ---